mvte/your-friend-is-in-danger-and-you-are-a-robot/README.md

 All relevant code can be found in `/Assets/Scripts/`, and each file's purpose explained in the report.

 ## Running
 The Windows (64-bit) build is located in the `Windows/` folder and is named `your friend is in danger and you are a robot.exe`.
 The Mac build (Apple Silicon) is located in the `Mac/` folder and is named `yfiidayaabb`.
-If you would like to open the project in the Unity Editor, select the `your friend is in danger and you a robot/` directory as the root for thr project in Unity Hub and open from there.
+If you would like to open the project in the Unity Editor, select the `your friend is in danger and you a robot/` directory as the root for the project when adding in Unity Hub.
 Please note that the game builds are very buggy and have high tendencies to crash.